Medically reviewed by Amanda Savage, edited 20/07/2023

 - having had previous surgery for abdominal hernias

 - being overweight or obese from a very young age

 - having persistent and regular constipation, meaning that you have always had to strain to pass a bowel movement

-- having a hysterectomy (a complete removal of the womb) means that the top support for the vagina is no longer present and can cause the vagina to collapse in on itself (a vaginal vault prolapse)
+- having a hysterectomy (a complete removal of the womb) means that the top support for the vagina is no longer present and can cause a vaginal vault prolapse